richmond003/CineBook/README.md

 ---
 ![Image](https://github.com/user-attachments/assets/204322ac-154c-4a0e-ba67-60ce6730336e)

-# 🎬 CineTrack – Movie & TV Tracker
+# 🎬 CineBook – Movie & TV Tracker

-CineTrack is a full-stack web application that allows users to discover movies and TV shows using the TMDB API, view detailed information, and manage a personal watchlist.
+CineBook is a full-stack web application that allows users to discover movies and TV shows using the TMDB API, view detailed information, and manage a personal watchlist.
 Built with React, Express, and NeDB, it features user authentication, route protection, and persistent user data with a clean, responsive interface.

 ---